cloudfoundry-incubator/cflocal/README.md

 * Stage apps with Docker and push them to a remote Cloud Foundry.
 * Seamlessly inherit the service bindings of remotely running Cloud Foundry apps.
 * Seamlessly re-write service bindings to use persistent SSH tunnels through remote apps.
-* Develop Cloud Foundry apps in Docker using live-reload functionality back by Docker volumes.
+* Develop Cloud Foundry apps in Docker using live-reload functionality backed by Docker volumes.
 * Rapidly iterate on Cloud Foundry apps without Cloud Foundry.
 * Convert Cloud Foundry apps into Docker images that only require Docker to run.